chrismear/rticles/README.md

 Rticles
 =======

-Rticles is a web-based editor for legal documents.
+Rticles is a Rails plugin that allows for web-based editing of legal documents.
 It lets you create nested, numbered paragraphs, along with intra-document references that remain accurate as paragraphs are inserted, removed and moved.

 This is a technology test for [One Click Orgs](http://github.com/oneclickorgs/one-click-orgs/).